polterguy/phosphorusfive/plugins/p5.lambda/README.md

   src:node:"howdy:world"
 ```

-After evaluating the above p5.lambda, the results will look like this.
+After evaluating the above lambda, the results will look like this.

 ```
 howdy:world